morninj/django-layout/docs/_build/html/_sources/development.txt

 Create New Django Project
 -------------------------

 Make sure you're in directory and that the virtualenv is activated.

-Then
-run:
+First, install Django 1.5.1:

 ::

     $ pip install Django==1.5.1

+Next, create a new Django project based on the ``django-layout`` template (replacing ``project_name`` with the name of your project):

-    $ django-admin.py startproject --template=https://github.com/morninj/django-layout/archive/master.zip project_name
+    $ django-admin.py startproject --template=https://github.com/morninj/django-layout/archive/master.zip --extension=py,sh,conf project_name

 To keep your virtualenv organized, rename the project directory as ``src``: